sourcegraph/sourcegraph-public-snapshot/doc/getting-started/github-vs-sourcegraph.md

 **Who should use Sourcegraph?**

-If you're brand new to code search and you want to try it, visit [Sourcegraph.com](https://sourcegraph.com/search) to search across open source repositories.

 As your codebase grows in complexity, the value of code search quickly increases.
 Sourcegraph may be a good fit for your team if: